 Clearly DeNiro and Hightower weren’t connecting in a meaningful way.
 If there were problems, the two weren’t sitting down to discuss them.
 Or, if they discussed their problems, they weren’t finding a way to effectively identify and resolve the difficulty.
 As every long-time married couple knows, partner communication in marriage is more important than sex.
 Without it, the marriage partners experience a disconnect accompanied by loneliness, anger and/or resentment.

-- First they “high five” what’s going right
+- Start the meeting with a “high five” list of what’s going right

-If the problem isn’t being resolved, the couple can identify the need for mediation or counseling – before resentment builds up and turns to hate or apathy.
+If the problem isn’t being resolved, go for mediation or counseling – before resentment builds up and turns to hate or apathy.
 And before one partner feels so disconnected to the relationship that s/he files for divorce and blindsides the other.

 Ready?
 Here’s what to do now: